Loop inflection-point inflation: Conclusions

 \section{Conclusions}

 To conclude, we have studied a simple but elegant inflation model, where the inflationary plateau is generated through the running of the self-coupling of a massless scalar field, stabilised by a non-renormalisable operator.
 We have found that the model accounts for observations with mild tuning of the order $\sim 10^{-6}$ and a natural value of the Yukawa coupling \mbox{$y\simeq 4\times 10^{-4}$}.
 In particular, the model can result in the spectral index of the scalar curvature perturbation within the 1-$\sigma$ bound of the latest CMB observations, while producing negligible tensors (\mbox{$r\sim 10^{-(9-10)}$}).
 The inflationary energy scale is \mbox{$V\sim 10^{14}\,$GeV}; much higher that A-term/MSSM inflation (hence, the tuning is less).
+We also studied perturbative reheating in our model and obtained a reasonable reheating temperature $T_{\rm reh}\sim 10^6\,$GeV.
+Non-perturbative effects might enhance the efficiency of reheating.
 Our setup is minimal and does not require exotic physics apart from the non-renormalisable term.

 \paragraph{Acknowledgements} KD is supported (in part) by the Lancaster-Manchester-Sheffield Consortium for Fundamental Physics under STFC grant: ST/L000520/1.
 CO is supported by the FST of Lancaster University.
 AR is supported by the Estonian Research Council grants IUT23-6, PUT1026 and by the ERDF Centre of Excellence project TK133.